Arbeit macht frei, or “Work will set you free”

 Conversely, the apparatuses identify, mark, and point to parts of our population that aren’t congruent—the ones that just don’t fit.
 The crisis is not one thing and will not be solved.

 And, what doesn’t fit?
-For quite some time, the ‘peer’ or psychiatric survivor did not fit.
+For quite some time, the ‘peer’ or psychiatric survivor did not fit with the image evoked with the original metaphor.
 The truth is quite axiomatic and straightforward at the root of it.
 Reform movements taking money from the government also carry with them baggage.
 Some call this red tape, but as I said, the truth is a little darker than overregulation.
 Our peers have become part of a standing reserve.

 We have been co-opted.
 We have lost our voice, and in turn, lost our power!
 Even worse, complicit with the medicalization and oppressive nature of psychiatric hegemony.
 When we are complicit with inhuman systems of care and governments designed to oppress populations, even kill them, if not with medical experimentation, then with living conditions incapable of supporting essential life functions.
 Now, we again evoke shades of the Jüdische & the Judenrat.